trinker/qdapDictionaries/README.md

 ## Installation

-To download the development version of qdap:
+To download the development version of qdapDictionaries:

 Download the [zip ball](https://github.com/trinker/qdapDictionaries/zipball/master) or [tar ball](https://github.com/trinker/qdapDictionaries/tarball/master), decompress and run `R CMD INSTALL` on it, or use the **devtools** package to install the development version: